Lake Charles Domestic Violence Defense Attorney

-- Second-degree rape is committed upon a person who is incapable of resisting because 1) they were drugged; 2) are in an otherwise altered state of mind; and/or 3) were threatened by the offender.
+- Second-degree rape is committed upon a person who is incapable of resisting because 1) they were drugged, 2) are in an otherwise altered state of mind, and/or 3) they were threatened by the offender.
 Penalties include up to 40 years in prison at hard labor without the benefit of parole, probation, or suspension of sentence.

 - Third-degree rape is committed upon a person who is incapable of resisting because 1) the victim is intoxicated or in an otherwise altered state of mind that the offender knew or should have known about; 2) the victim is unable to understand what's happening; and/or 3) the offender concealed their identity and pretended to be a person to whom the victim would submit.
 Third-degree rape is punishable by up to 25 years in prison at hard labor without the benefit of parole, probation, or suspension of sentence.

 Legal Defenses Against Domestic Violence Charges

 Louisiana law enforcement doesn’t take domestic violence offenses lightly.
 If you’ve been charged with a sex crime or you’re facing a domestic violence conviction, it’s absolutely critical to seek professional help from a qualified domestic violence defense attorney.